larshp/AWS_S3_SDK_for_ABAP_Z/README.md

 # AWS_S3_SDK_for_ABAP_Z
 AWS S3 for ABAP is an ABAP development wich enables native integration from ABAP to <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a>.
 You will be able to manage buckets, folders and files on <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a>.
-It has two editions: Community and Commercial.
+It has two editions: Community and Enterprise.

 The Community Edition is the ABAP SDK which you can use as a tool to write your own programs to read from <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> and write to <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a>.
 Demo programs are provided as a reference.